Manufacturing and COVID-19 safety

 Workers have the right to refuse work if they believe it presents an undue hazard.

 If the matter is not resolved, the worker and the supervisor or employer must contact WorkSafeBC.
-A prevention officer will then investigate and take steps to find a workable solution.
+Once that occurs, a prevention officer will consult with workplace parties to determine whether there is an undue hazard and issue orders if necessary.

 For more information, see Occupational Health and Safety Guideline G3.12.